Selvine/MyUAServer/README.md

 # MyUAServer

-This .Net solutino features an OPC-UA server with a simple method without inputs or return arguments.
+This .Net solution features an OPC-UA server with a simple method without inputs or return arguments.